Ulisessg/logseq-blogs/pages/Servers___Nextcloud.md

 		  logseq.order-list-type:: number
 		- Change default locale.
 		  logseq.order-list-type:: number
-		- Tells snap could get request from your local network who is using your local network ip logseq.order-list-type:: number
+		- Tells snap could get request from your local network who is using your local network IP. logseq.order-list-type:: number
-		- Tells snap could get request from local machine using IPV4 ip logseq.order-list-type:: number
+		- Tells snap could get request from local machine using IPV4 IP. logseq.order-list-type:: number
-		- Tells snap could get request from local machine using IPV6 ip logseq.order-list-type:: number
+		- Tells snap could get request from local machine using IPV6 IP. logseq.order-list-type:: number
 		- Sets client the URL, more useful if you have Nextcloud and your reverse proxy in different domains. logseq.order-list-type:: number
 	- ### Add Nextcloud to Traefik dynamic file [[Servers/Traefik]]
+		- This configuration
 		- ```yaml
 		  http:
 		    middlewares: